 As a reminder, the eight dimensions of wellness include:

 When done successfully, your community can promote its wellness programs while earning the trust of both your prospective resident and ACI.
 Cater your community’s messaging so it reflects the dimensions above (where applicable to your community).

-Content marketing works equally well for mature communities invested in the space, renovating wellness offerings as it does for newer, sleek communities looking to introduce wellness offerings to their audience.
-Go beyond the basics to create engaging, personalized content.
-The active baby boomer resident of today won’t be won over by a high gloss photo of a newly-renovated rec center alone.
+Content marketing works equally well for legacy communities with a rich history as it does for newer communities looking to introduce wellness offerings.
+Go beyond basic descriptors of your wellness offerings to create engaging content.
+The active baby boomer resident of today won’t be won over by a high gloss photo of a newly-renovated rec center.
 Chances are, your prospective resident may have had their own gym in home or access to a gym prior to downsizing, so a picture alone doesn’t sell your community.

 Instead, focus on the unique benefits the newly-renovated rec center provides current and prospective residents, and tell that story with your content.
 Does your community offer specific classes catering to veteran residents who like exercising in groups?
 Use a blog post to tell that story!
-Let your community’s unique wellness offerings stand out by aligning it to the dimension of wellness it correlates to, then using the content to highlight the experiences of your residents to the public on the channels you’re strategically choosing.
+Let your community’s unique wellness offerings stand out by aligning it to the dimension of wellness it correlates to.
+Next, write content to highlight experiences your residents are having with your wellness programs on the channels/platforms your community consistently publishes content.

 Consider incorporating wellness programs your community offers into the following content marketing assets:

 - Email marketing automation